Skip to content

 Prerequisites

-We create a simple C program to print the arguments as well as the environment variables:
+We create a simple C program to print the arguments as well as the environment variables.
+You can clone the following repo from github:

 cat > print-arg-env.c <<EOF